 Transportation reimbursement is available to those Perkins participants who live 20 or more miles from campus.
 Mileage is reimbursed at $0.10 per mile.
-Mileage log sheets must be picked up at the beginning of the month, filled in, and returned to Perkins/Adult Student Services by the last business day of the month.
+Mileage log sheets must be picked up at the beginning of the month, filled in, and returned to Perkins by the last business day of the month.
 Failure to turn in log sheet by the last business day of the month will forfeit payment of for that month.
-Checks will be mailed by the 15th of each month for the previous month from Business Services.
-Please record exact trip mileage.
-Rate is subject to change.
+Participants will be notified when checks are ready to be picked up in the Perkins Office.
+Please record the exact trip mileage.
+The rate is subject to change.

 How to Apply

-Applications can also be picked up in the Perkins/Adult Student Services offices, Pirtle 128.
+Applications can also be picked up in the Perkins office, Pirtle 128.
 To be considered for funding, students must meet all guidelines below and submit all necessary documentation, including filing a FASFA application on-line or through the TJC Financial Aid office.
 Financial assistance eligibility is based upon major, need, full-time status, GPA, progress toward major and availability of Carl D. Perkins Grant funds.

 All Perkins participants must be full-time students majoring in a two-year Associate of Applied Science degree, as listed in the Tyler Junior College course catalog.
 Your current major must be listed correctly in the TJC Registrar's office.
-If it is not, you must change it immediately in order to be eligible for consideration. (ex: If your major is nursing, but you have not yet been accepted into the program, your major should state Pre-nursing).
+If it is not, you must change it immediately in order to be eligible for consideration.
 Associate of Arts (transfer degree for Bachelors) majors, such as General Studies, Teaching, Pre-Law, etc. are not eligible for the Perkins Grant.

 - Apply for the Federal Pell Grant online or in the financial aid office.